Your monthly compliance news roundup

 Guidelines for Serving Limited English Proficiency Consumers Emphasis Expectations and Risks for Financial Institutions

-While it recognises the challenges financial institutions face serving LEP consumers, the CFPB adds that those challenges are not insurmountable.
+While it recognizes the challenges financial institutions face serving LEP consumers, the CFPB adds that those challenges are not insurmountable.
 The bureau provides key considerations and CMS guidelines that institutions should incorporate when managing legal risks and making threshold decisions related to serving LEP consumers in languages other than English.

 Nearly a Year Into the Pandemic, Relief Fraud and Misuse of Government Funds Continue Unabated